High Street and Harter Fell from Mardale Head, Haweswater

 The Last of the Golden Eagles

 A little less fortunate were an American couple who visited just an hour before when neither bird was in sight.
-Undeterred they resolved to return and, apparently under the impression they were in a safari park, asked the steward, “what time do you feed them?”
-Bemused, he explained the birds are wild, to which they shrugged as if this were a poor excuse and sauntered off in search, presumably, of a cafe and gift shop.
+Undeterred, they resolved to return and asked the steward, “what time do you feed them?”
+Bemused, he explained the birds are wild, to which they shrugged as if this were a poor excuse and sauntered off in search of a cafe and gift shop.

 Haweswater teems with wildlife however.
 It’s a nature reserve where red deer, red squirrels, peregrines, buzzards and mountain birds such as the ring ouzel can be spotted.
 For all that, the Dutch exchange students who visit for their studies invariably stare awestruck at the hills; and it’s the hills that draw me back here too.